markjacksonfishing/katacoda/monitor-lab07/step4.md

 `./create.sh`{{execute}}

-The shell should be blocked right now, **don't close it**, because there is a port forwarded from the Kubernetes cluster to your own system.

-You can access the Jenkins tab on the right or, alternatively, open this URL in your browser:
+Use the **Jenkins tab on the right** to access the Jenkins user interface or, alternatively, open this URL in your browser:

 <https://[[HOST_SUBDOMAIN]]-31337-[[KATACODA_HOST]].environments.katacoda.com/>